bmeurant/technical-docs/software-architecture/api-paradigms/rest.md

 1.  **[[client-server|Client-Server Architecture]]**: This enforces a strict separation of concerns.
 The client (the consumer of the data) is decoupled from the server (the manager of the resources).
 The client handles the user interface and experience, while the server manages the data and business logic.
 They evolve independently, as long as the interface contract is maintained, often through a clear [[api-versioning|API Versioning]] strategy.

 2.  **Statelessness**: Every request from a client to the server must be self-contained.
 The server must not store any client context or session state between requests.
 All necessary information to process the request (like authentication tokens or versioning information) must be provided by the client.
-This constraint is a key enabler for scalability, as any server instance can handle any client request.
+This constraint is a key enabler for [[software-architecture/system-design-fundamentals/index#Scalability|scalability]], as any server instance can handle any client request.

 3.  **[[caching|Cacheability]]**: To improve performance and reduce network traffic, responses must explicitly define themselves as cacheable or non-cacheable.
 This allows clients and intermediaries (like CDNs or proxies) to store and reuse responses, avoiding redundant requests to the server.
 This is typically managed via [[http#HTTP Headers|HTTP headers]] like `Cache-Control`.